 An Austrian ski racer who seized a last-minute Olympic chance in 1960, defying expectations to snatch slalom gold from the favorites.

-Ernst Hinterseer's Olympic story is a classic tale of the understudy stealing the show.
-Heading to the 1960 Squaw Valley Games, he was not even slated to start in the slalom, placed on the team as a reserve.
-When a teammate fell ill, Hinterseer got his shot.
-After a first run that left him in fifth place, far from the podium conversation, he attacked the second run with nothing to lose.
-His blistering time stood as one favorite after another failed to match it, culminating in a stunning, come-from-behind gold medal.
+Ernst Hinterseer won the Olympic gold medal in the slalom at the 1960 Squaw Valley Games, starting as a reserve after a teammate fell ill.
+After a first run left him in fifth place, far from the podium conversation, he attacked the second run with nothing to lose.
+His blistering time stood as one favorite after another failed to match it, culminating in a stunning come-from-behind victory.
 He added a bronze in the giant slalom for good measure.
-This Olympic triumph capped the career of a skier from Kitzbühel, a town that breeds racers with a natural feel for icy, technical courses.
-His victory was a moment of pure, unexpected joy for Austria and cemented his name in Olympic folklore.
+Hinterseer, born in Kitzbühel in 1932, grew up in a town that breeds racers with a natural feel for icy, technical courses.
+His Olympic triumph capped the career of a skier who seized an unexpected opportunity and delivered pure joy for Austria.

 1928–1945